Published Jul 30th,2020 & updated on Sep 25th, 2020

 Doing something that you love is good for the soul.
 Whether it’s exercising, making art, or spending time outside, doing something that you’re passionate about just feels good.
-The better you feel about yourself and how you’re spending your time, the easier it will be to be confident in yourself and your choices.
+And it shows!
+The better you feel about yourself and how you’re spending your time, the more visible that becomes to others around you.
+Feeling good makes it easier to be confident in yourself and your choices.

 Next Up, How To Build Self-Esteem

 Ok time to tackle another key element to who we are.
 We know self-esteem is rooted in the value you place on yourself and your overall worth as a human being.
 We also know you get to choose what to place that value on.
 So how do we do that?